Rules for all events will be National Federation of State High School Associations with the following exceptions:

 For Pitchers, the stride (non-pivot) foot may be on or behind the plate as far back as desired.
 Once the pitcher initially sets the toe of her stride foot, she may not step, drag or slide it back any farther.
 Pitcher must take the pitching signal only from the required pitching position (on the pitcher’s plate, hands apart).
 Hand signals/verbal may come from the dugout prior to the pitcher being on the pitcher’s plate, however, armband information must be gathered by the pitcher while on the pitcher’s plate and in the pitching position.
 Pitching signals from the catcher may be given only when the pitcher is in the pitching position on the pitcher’s plate.

 Run-Rule, 10 after 4, 8 after 5, 6 after 6.

-Team listed first in pool or top of the bracket to occupy the 1st base dugout unless a team from the prior game is in that dugout.
+Team listed first to occupy the 1st base dugout unless a team from the prior game is in that dugout.

 Where a winner must be determined, International tie-breaker will begin at the top of the 8th inning or after time expired for bracket games.
 Pool Play games may end in a tie.
 No time limit for championship games.